-The fee for special examination to remove deficiencies is \$1, payable at the Treasurer's office.
+The fee for special examination to remove a condition (X) is \$1, payable at the Treasurer's office.
 Permits must first be obtained at the Registrar's office.

-3. EXAMINATIONS FOR ADVANCED STANDING.
+3. EXAMINATIONS FOR A D V A N C E D STANDING.
 Students applying for special examinations for advanced credits shall obtain the written approval of the head of the department and the dean of the division in which the work is given before applying to the Registrar for the necessary permit.
 Such examinations are given only during the first week of a term.